ray1729/clj-slack-demo/doc/overview.md

   of your `list-categories` function.

 * The quote returned by the quote of the day API only changes once a day.
-Can you update your `get-quote` function to store the returned quote for a given category and refresh it only once a day?
+Can you update your `get-qod` function to store the returned quote for a given category and refresh it only once a day?

 ---
 ## Posting messages to Slack 1/2